-Talk to someone about themselves and they’ll listen for hours.
+Talk to someone about themselves and they’ll listen for hours. – Dale Carnegie

 The Importance of Developing Social Skills

-It is no secret that those who develop the ability to get along with other people experience a higher level of life satisfaction and fulfilment.
+It is no secret that those who develop the ability to get along with other people experience a higher level of life satisfaction and fulfillment.
 Life is after all, all about building, nurturing and growing relationships.
 The higher the quality of our relationships the greater level of emotional support we receive from others.
-And of course strong emotional support forms the bedrock of a healthy and optimal life experience.
+And of course, strong emotional support forms the bedrock of a healthy and optimal life experience.

 Building and nurturing strong relationships comes very naturally for some people.
-While for others… well let’s just say that it’s a bit of a struggle.
+While for others… well, let’s just say that it’s a bit of a struggle.
 However, it really doesn’t need to be this way, because anyone can improve their social game.
 And it doesn’t even matter whether you’re an introvert or extrovert.
 Social skills can be learned over time.
 In fact, it is something that you can get better at once you come to understand the rules and dynamics of this social game.

 We’ve of course previously discussed various aspects of this social game.
 For instance:

 These articles will provide you with key insights into the various dynamics of social interaction.
-However, what’s missing within these articles is a simple process you can follow they will get you from point A to B to C. In other words, a step-by-step action plan for interacting with other people.
+However, what’s missing from these articles is a simple process you can follow they will get you from point A to B to C. In other words, a step-by-step action plan for interacting with other people.

 What therefore follows is essentially everything you need to know to help you get started and make a good impression when in the company of others.
 You will learn how to make a good first impression, how to instigate small talk, how to become an active listener and how to build rapport.
 Moreover, we will also take a look at typical social mistakes people make that ruin their chances of building strong, deep and meaningful relationships with others.

-In combination all these ingredients will allow you to make a fantastic positive impression, and will also go a long way toward helping you develop effective social skills that can serve you for the rest of your life.
+In combination, all these ingredients will allow you to make a fantastic positive impression, and will also go a long way toward helping you develop effective social skills that can serve you for the rest of your life.

 Before entering any social situation, it’s always helpful to have an intention in mind.
 In other words, it’s important to have an objective or goal in mind for every social interaction you have with another person.
-Now, of course this won’t always be possible as many of your interactions will probably be unplanned and somewhat spontaneous.
-However, even in these situations it can help to have a pre-planned goal in mind, such as endeavoring to make a good first impression.
+Now, of course, this won’t always be possible as many of your interactions will probably be unplanned and somewhat spontaneous.
+However, even in these situations, it can help to have a pre-planned goal in mind, such as endeavoring to make a good first impression.